 In some cases, the solution might be that you need to replace your entire boiler system.
 While that might not be an ideal scenario, a water leak caused by rust or corrosion might be a foreboding sign that your boiler is too old and will continue to malfunction despite any short-term repairs.
 If you need to replace your boiler system, please contact us and we will be able to help you determine the best equipment and services that meet your specific needs.

 The American Society of Mechanical Engineers (ASME) has developed the code (Boiler Pressure & Vessel Code, BPVC) with individual sections to cover all types of boilers and pressure vessels.
 Section I Boilers, Power Boilers, are high pressure boilers and are typically found in industrial and commercial settings while Section IV Boilers are low pressure and low temperature hot water boilers often found in small commercial and residential settings.
-Along with ASME guiding the manufacturing of boilers, the National Board has written code, National Board Inspection Code (NBIC), to control the repair of boilers and pressure vessels.
+Along with ASME guiding the manufacturing of boilers, the National Board has written a code, National Board Inspection Code (NBIC), to control the repair of boilers and pressure vessels.

 It is important to understand the type of boiler that is being used in your facility and the issue at hand such as a boiler leak, so you can ensure that you are scheduling the appropriate service.
-For large apartment complexes, commercial and industrial companies, you will often have boiler systems that require a company with a “R” stamp for repairs.
+For large apartment complexes, commercial and industrial companies, you will often have boiler systems that require a company with an “R” stamp for repairs.
 Meanwhile, residential boilers typically do not require a certified company to perform repairs and jobs may be handled by a trained plumber or technician.
 Powerhouse holds an ASME “S” Stamp and NBIC “R” Stamp, which certifies us for the manufacturing of new equipment as well as repair existing equipment.